 Sheila Nordick is an active member of the Humboldt Communities in Bloom committee for the past four years since her & her husband returned following their desire to semi-retire close to Saskatoon.
 She has been a CiB judge since 2013.

 Sheila has been a long time passionate advocate of holistic medicine and has successfully managed her private practice as a registered massage therapist since 1984.
 She is a hard working, kind hearted individual who finds considerable comfort & tranquility in all aspects of horticulture.
 Sheila continually looks forward to working with Communities in Bloom and several other volunteer organizations in this great community we share.
-She finds comfort and relaxation in all aspects of horticulture, gardening, waterscapes and landscaping.
+She finds comfort and relaxation in all aspects of horticulture, gardening, waterscapes and landscaping.\

-Her full bio and picture is coming soon.
+Her full bio will be available soon.